IamAdiSri/hf-trim/README.md

 ## Contributing
-Contributions are welcome, especially those adding functionality for currently unsupported models.
+Contributions are welcome, especially those adding functionality for new or currently unsupported models.